koplugin-swipe-animation/Swipe_Animation.koplugin/README.md

 - Smoother and faster page turn animation
 - Reduced screen jitter during transitions
-- Customizable full refresh rate to control ghosting
+- Customizable full refresh rate to control ghosting（New chapter refresh and image page refresh features are currently unavailable）
 - Supports swipes in all directions
 - Improved experience in night mode
 - Added support for MTK devices (Kobo and Kindle 2022+)